Make reading count

 One upload.
 Three ways to remember it.

 You’ve done the reading.
 Now let AI handle the busywork.
-Drop in a document and Accruva turns it into study material, then schedules your reviews so it sticks.
+Drop in any document and Accruva turns it into study material in seconds.

 Quizzes that challenge you

-Real questions on the argument and the evidence, each with an explanation.
+Real questions on the argument and the evidence, each with an explanation, so you find the gaps before the exam does.

 Flashcards that build themselves

-Thirty dense pages distilled to the points you need.
+Thirty dense pages distilled to the points you actually need, so revision starts from clarity instead of overwhelm.

 Accessibility isn’t an add-on.
 It’s the foundation.